projectcalico/calico/maintenance/image-options/imageset.md

     digest: "sha256:0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef"
   - image: "calico/pod2daemon-flexvol"
     digest: "sha256:0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef"
+  - image: "calico/windows-upgrade"
+    digest: "sha256:0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef"
   - image: "tigera/operator"
     digest: "sha256:0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef"
   - image: "tigera/key-cert-provisioner"
     digest: "sha256:0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef"
 ```

+>**Note**: The calico/windows-upgrade image is only if your cluster is running on AKS and has Windows nodes.
+If that does not apply to your cluster, you may choose to use a dummy digest value for the calico/windows-upgrade image.
+E.g. `sha256:notused`
+{: .alert .alert-info}

 You can create an ImageSet manifest manually or by script.